 I recently completed my PhD in Computer Science at Cornell University, where I was fortunate to be advised by Jon Kleinberg.
 My dissertation was on human decision-making at the individual and collective level.
 During my PhD, I interned at Microsoft Research with Jennifer Neville on recommendations in networks and at Microsoft’s Office of Applied Research with Longqi Yang and Mengting Wan on multi-organization recommendation.
 In Winter and Spring 2023, I was a visiting instructor at Carleton College teaching Data Structures and Mathematics of Computer Science.

-When away from my desk, I spend my time playing guitar, building 8-bit computers, playing video games, biking, listening to music, flying quadcopters, bouldering, and playing pool.
+When away from my desk, I spend my time learning to fly, playing guitar, building 8-bit computers, playing video games, biking, listening to music, flying quadcopters, bouldering, and playing pool.
 I have additional interests in spaceflight, Premier League football, and Formula 1.

 🗣 Feb ‘25 Gave a talk on our replicator dynamics model of candidate positioning at AAAI ‘25 in Philadelphia, PA.